Model1

 Sunday

-Periods of rain.
-Wind becoming south 20 km/h gusting to 40 in the morning.
-High 9.
-UV index 5 or moderate.
+Cloudy.
+60 percent chance of showers in the morning.
+Showers beginning late in the morning.
+Wind becoming south 20 km/h late in the afternoon.
+High 14.
+UV index 3 or moderate.

 Night

-Partly cloudy.
-30 percent chance of showers in the evening.
-Wind south 20 km/h gusting to 40 becoming light in the evening.
-Low plus 1.
+Showers ending in the evening then mainly cloudy with 60 percent chance of showers.
+Wind south 20 km/h becoming light in the evening.
+Low 8.

 Monday